clarinsi/STARK/README.md

 python3 stark.py
 ```

-By default, the program extracts trees from the `sample.conllu` file as defined by the settings in the `config.ini` file, i.e. all noun-headed trees occurring with part-of-speech tags as nodes.
-For more information on how to change the input file, the type of trees to be extracted and all other customizible parameters, see the [Settings](#Settings) section below.

 ### Windows users
-Install Python 3 on your system (https://www.python.org/downloads/).

 Download pip installation file (https://bootstrap.pypa.io/get-pip.py) and install it by double clicking on it.

 Install other libraries necessary for running by going into program directory and double clicking on `install.bat`.
 If windows defender is preventing execution of this file you might have to unblock that file by `right-clicking on .bat file -> Properties -> General -> Security -> Select Unblock -> Select Apply`.

 Execute extraction by running `run.bat` (in case it is blocked repeat the same procedure as for `install.bat`).

+### Default settings
+By default, running the program as described above extracts trees from the `sample.conllu` file as defined by the settings in the `config.ini` file, i.e. all noun-headed trees occurring with part-of-speech tags as nodes.
+For more information on how to change the input file, the type of trees to be extracted and all other customizible parameters, see the [Settings](#Settings) section below.

 ## Parameter settings
 The type of trees to be extracted can be defined through several parameters in the `config.ini` configuration file.